Intersymbol and Intercarrier Interference in OFDM Systems: Unified Formulation and Analysis: Analysis of Interference

 This section provides a comprehensive analysis of the interference and its power for the considered OFDM systems.
 Given a finite duration CIR with arbitrary length, without any constraint on the length, the received data vector can be expressed in the transform domain as

 where

-Note that for $\nu \leq \gamma-\beta$, the number of data vectors affecting the reception (in the transform domain) of a single data vector is one.
+Note that for $\nu \leq \gamma-\beta$, the number of \fcro{transmitted} data vectors affecting the reception (in the transform domain) of a single data vector is one.
 In this case, a set of $N$ independent parallel subcarriers is obtained, each having a channel gain of $H_{k}$, defined as the $N$-point DFT of the CIR $\bf{h}$.
 Thus a one-tap per subcarrier equalizer can be used to mitigate the phase and the amplitude distortion introduced by the channel.
 This means that ${\bf{A}}_m=0$, $m > 0$, and ${\bf{A}}_0$ is a diagonal matrix with elements $H_k$, $0\leq k \leq (N-1)$.
 For the other cases ($\nu>\gamma-\beta$), we have three different types of interference, as depicted in Fig. \ref{fig:Tipos-de-interferencias} \cite{Pol97, Mar19}: \begin{itemize} \item {Type-I intercarrier interference (ICI$_1$):} corresponding to the elements $\left[\mathbf{A}_0 \right]_{i,j}$, $i \neq j$. \item {Type-II intercarrier interference (ICI$_2$):} corresponding to the elements $\left[\mathbf{A}_m\right]_{i,j}$, $i \neq j$, $m>0$. \item {Intersymbol interference (ISI):} corresponding to the diagonal elements $\left[\mathbf{A}_m\right]_{i,i}$, $m > 0$. \end{itemize}

 We now derive theoretical expressions for the powers corresponding to the desired signal component in the received data vector, as well as to the ISI, ICI, and noise.
 These powers are used to compute the SINR.
-For this study, we assume that the components of the data vector $X_k$ and the noise vector $q_k$ are zero-mean wide-sense stationary uncorrelated processes, independent and identically distributed for all $k$, with variances $\sigma _X^2$ and $\sigma_n^2$, respectively.
-We follow the same reasoning as in \cite{Mar19}.
-The desired signal component in the received data vector can be written as
+For this study, we assume that the components of the \fcro{transmitted} data vector $X_k$ and the noise vector $q_k$ are zero-mean wide-sense stationary uncorrelated processes, independent and identically distributed for all $k$, with variances $\sigma _X^2$ and $\sigma_n^2$, respectively.